golioth/docs/docs/hardware/2-esp32/1-espidf-quickstart/3-flash-sample.md

 You can exit from the ESP-IDF Monitor tool using `CTRL-]`.
 (A help menu can be displayed by typing `CTRL-T` followed by `CTRL-H`.)

 Congratulations!
-On the next page, we'll look at the data that the device sent to Golioth.
+On the next page, we'll look at how Over-the-Air (OTA) firmware updates work with this sample.